Eisweinjlee/Surface_approximation_GP/README.md

 6. Doc. "beautiful Gp demo code" is coded for my presentation to show how GP works and how sparse approximation works.

-(On-going works)

 7. Doc.
 "Local modeling project" is a project to train a GP-based error distribution prediction model for soil loading of excavator.

+(On-going works)

+8. Doc.
+"PCA study" is a project to reduce dimension of the representation of soil shape data by applying Principal component analysis (PCA) method.

+9. Doc. "unit-symmetric Gpdf" is a project to use the skewed 2d Gaussian pdf to replace the nominal Gaussian pdf in our estimation.

 ### References: